Thank you for participating in the course! All the content is now live and will remain accessible below.

 We provided participants with engaging content to deepen their understanding of creative learning and its unique techniques of facilitation.
 We hosted a semi-private, casual community space to engage with peers in the library field alongside a public forum where participants could share ideas for all to see and make deeper connections.
 We sponsored weekly tinkering/co-making sessions tied to PLIX activities, all made by MIT Media Lab researchers working with librarian co-designers.
 We posted recordings of live events so that those who could not join synchronously were able to participate.
 We provided documentation of time spent on the course to those who needed it for continuing education credit.

 〰️ Weekly Flow

-The 4-week online course runs Monday, April 26th through Friday May 21st, 2021.
-We plan to spend about eight hours total — some in shared time together, but mostly asynchronous.
+The 4-week online course ran Monday, April 26th through Friday May 21st, 2021.
+We planned to spend about eight hours total — some in shared time together, but mostly asynchronous.

-Each week, we'll delve into a creative learning theme together, exploring some big ideas as well as practical facilitation techniques you can implement with PLIX activities.
+Each week, we delved into a creative learning theme together, exploring some big ideas as well as practical facilitation techniques participants could implement with PLIX activities.

-Each week's new content launches by 10am ET.
+Each week's new content launched by 10am ET.
 Listen to a weekly audio-only PLIX Conversation Starter and prepare questions for the Q&A.

 12pm ET COMMUNITY GATHERING